 My ability to perceive this is limited — by my sexual attractions and tastes (which are often a mystery even to myself) — but what I perceive in this way is true.

 People really are beautiful.
 And, what I see only very selectively must be what God sees always and more generally.
-This capacity is, at bottom, a procreative urge — and it is good that there is a relationship between affection, admiration (both physical & personal) and sexual attraction.
+This capacity is, at bottom, a procreative urge — and it is good that there is a relationship between affection, admiration (both physical & personal) and sexual attraction that can include researching for adult sex toys online stores or all other sexual desires that we as humans can have.
 This relationship exists (I think) to benefit the human race over-all.

 But, the capacity to see wonder & beauty in human beings (legitimately recognized) does not authorize any particular actions on my part.
 No one was ever put on this earth to meet my needs or desires, and my desires must be subservient to what I believe is the higher good — as it relates to all people and all life.